 Dr. Laborde, of Paris, appears to have given a striking demonstration of the possibility of restoring to life persons apparently drowned or otherwise asphyxiated.
 It is well known that forced or artificial respiration has often been successful when all hope seemed to have vanished.
-Dr. Laborde's method consists in producing rhythmical traction of the tongue, which has been found to revive respiration when other means had failed, and he has invented a small apparatus for the purpose.
+Dr. Laborde's method consists in producing rhythmical traction of the tongue, which has been found to revive respiration when other means had falled, and he has invented a small apparatus for the purpose.
 In the course of experiments he chloroformed a vigorous buildog, so that breathing seemed to have ceased.
-After fifteen minutes tongue traction the animal recovered.
-In another experiment anaesthesia was carried to a more extreme point, and it took two hours of the action upon the tongue to restore sensibility.
+After fifteen minutes tongue traction the animal recovered in another experiment anneathesia was carried to a more extreme point, and it took two hours of the action upon the tongue to restore sensibility.
 In the case of a human patient the subject is laid on his back and the fongue is grasped by a pair of tweezers, attached to the apparatus, by means of which a continual pulling in and out process is kept up.
-The experiences seem to point to the assumption that, athough an animal organism may have apparently ceased to live, a germ of life may exist somewhere within which is kept alive, and gradually the influence of the living spark spreads to the rest of the system.-London Telegraph.
+The experiences seem to point to the assumption that, athough an animal organism may have apparently ceased to live, a germ of fife may exist somewhere within which is kept alive, and gradually the influence of the living spark spreads to the attumber the subfuer of the experiences of the system.-London Telegraph.